daniel-sm-yu/Jacques/README.md

 King, Queen and Jack are worth 10.
 Ace is worth 11 until the score exceeds 21.
 Upon exceeding 21, the ace is worth 1 instead.
 Tap the "?" icon at the upper right corner during the game for a summary of the rules and controls.
+After each game, tap "Play Again" icon to start a new game.

 <img src="https://github.com/daniel-sm-yu/Jacques/blob/master/JacquesGamePhotos/JacquesInitial.jpg" width="25%">
 <img src="https://github.com/daniel-sm-yu/Jacques/blob/master/JacquesGamePhotos/JacquesInstructions.jpg" width="25%">